SwegMax/ECompose/README.md

 # ECompose - An eCommerce app

-An e-Commerce app built with modern frameworks and focuses on demonstrating good OOP fundamentals
+An e-Commerce app built with modern frameworks and focuses on demonstrating good fundamentals

 ---